Azure-Samples/azure-iot-starter-kits/seeed/CLEAN-UP-RESOURCES.md

-# Clean resources
+# Clean all resources

-## Delete running modules

-To delete the modules running on your device, follow the steps in [Delete your Edge deployment](delete-edge-deployment.md).
+If you are finished with projects in this repository, you should clean up all the resources you have created.

+**NOTE**: Instructions in this document will guide you through deleting IoT Edge resources on your device and associated resources in your Azure account.
+You should only do this if you are finished with projects in this repository.

-## Stop IoT Edge runtime on device
+1. Delete the IoT Edge runtime on device.

-To delete the `edgeAgent` and `edgeHub` containers running on your device, execute the following command on your device:
+    To delete delete running deployments and reset the IoT Edge runtime, execute the following command on your device:

-`sudo iotedgectl stop`
+    `sudo iotedgectl uninstall`

+    To delete the `edgeAgent` container on your device, execute the following commands:

+    `sudo docker stop edgeAgent`
+    `sudo docker rm edgeAgent`

-## Delete Docker images
+1. Delete idle Docker images

-To free up space on the SD card for your device, you can delete idle Docker images on your device.
+    To free up space on the SD card for your device, you can delete idle Docker images.
 To list the images, execute the following command on your device:

     `sudo docker image ls`

     To delete an image, run the following command:

     `sudo docker image rm <IMAGE ID>`

+    Repeat the above command for each image you want to delete.

-## Delete Azure resources
+1. Delete Azure resources

     To delete the Azure resources you created (IoT Hub, Edge Device, Container Registry), execute the following command on your laptop:

     `az group delete --name {resource group name} --no-wait --yes`

     It may take several minutes for all resources to be deleted.